SkryptKiddie/Arc/commands.md

 ## help
 Displays basic help information for the user commands that can be ran.
 Only requires that DMs are open.
+## about
+Shows basic information about Arc and other resources.
 ## stats
 Shows the techniacal stats of Arc (discord.py version, ping, command count, etc.)
 Requires no permissions to run.